-Florida Georgia Line: Mix It Up Strong
+Florida Georgia Line: Mix it Up Strong

-Open now: Florida Georgia Line: Mix It Up Strong, the Country Music Hall of Fame and Museum explores the music, career, friendship, and collaboration of Tyler Hubbard and Brian Kelley, from their meeting in college to their duo's swift emergence as a multiple-award-winning, genre-blending fan favorite.
-The exhibition is scheduled to run through through January 1, 2023.
+Open now: Florida Georgia Line: Mix It Up Strong, the Country Music Hall of Fame and Museum explores the music, career, friendship, and collaboration of Tyler Hubbard and Brian Kelley, from their meeting in college to their duo’s swift emergence as a multiple-award-winning, genre-blending fan favorite.
+The exhibition is scheduled to run through January 1, 2023.

 Florida Georgia Line created some of the most popular recordings in country music’s history by embracing hip-hop and rock influences.
 In less than a decade, Brian Kelley and Tyler Hubbard amassed twenty-five gold, platinum, or multi-platinum singles, with two—”Cruise” and “Meant to Be”—reaching diamond sales certification.
 Very few artists in any genre accomplish that feat.

 Florida Georgia Line burst onto the country music charts in 2012 with their first single, “Cruise.”
 The song became a record-breaking #1 country hit, and its remix featuring the rapper Nelly hit #4 on Billboard’s all-genre Hot 100 chart.

 Their sound—a blend of hip-hop cadences, small-town themes, and country instrumental flourishes—helped usher in a new era for the country genre.